 Character Development: How to Create Strong Characters

-Dear Friendly Ghostwriter, I have written a story about a teen who has doubts about his faith.
-The story takes place in a different realm.
+Dear Friendly Ghostwriter, I’ve written a story about a teen who has doubts about his faith.
+It’s science fiction, so the story takes place in a different realm.
 I have a complete story in about 30,000 words, but it lacks deep character development.
 That is my struggle.
 I want help developing feelings of the characters on paper.
 Looking forward to your response.
 Peace, Dan

 Congratulations on the completion of your first story.
 That’s a wonderful accomplishment!
 I understand your struggles with character development; it’s tricky.
 As you’ve surmised, it is a quintessential part of any book, whether it’s a novel or a memoir.
 While description and action are key to locating a story and moving it along, what keeps readers invested are the fascinating characters that draw them in.
 I’d like to explore a few ways you might create characters that are well-rounded, full of life, and able to keep the reader engaged in your story.

 Research is a crucial component of the process, especially if you are unfamiliar with the character’s skill or condition.
 Let’s imagine that your main character is a fighter pilot, but that you’ve never been in a cockpit.
 Still, you need to write your scenes so that a seasoned pilot might identify with the character, thinking to themselves, “Yeah, that’s happened to me.”

 No, you don’t have the enroll in flight school to write about an ace pilot, but you do need to roll up your sleeves and learn.
 Start by scouring the internet for stories about a jet jockey taking to the skies.
 Read a few biographies or memoirs and try to pick up a pilot’s lingo and actions, as well as his state of mind.
 Of course, if it’s at all possible, speak directly to a person who is passionate about flying, someone with a lot of experience.
 Nothing beats that one-on-one interview.